Welsh Springer Spaniel: History

-The origin of the Welsh Springer Spaniel is unknown, however dogs resembling the breed with its distinctive red and white coat are frequently depicted in old pictures and prints.
+The origin of the Welsh Springer Spaniel is unknown, but dogs resembling the breed with its distinctive red and white coat are frequently depicted in old pictures and prints.
 This type of dog was known as the Land Spaniel, and is considered to be similar to the modern Welsh Springer.
 John Caius, writing in 1570, said "Spaniels whose skynnes are white and if marked with any spottes they are commonly red".
 It is thought that these Spaniels may have made their way into the Welsh valleys where local sportsman and hunters managed to conserve them in a pure state.

 At one time called the Welsh Starter, it was used to spring game, originally for hunters using falcons.
 The traditional red and white colour of the Welsh Springer was once also found in English dogs, but by the early 20th century any such dogs were considered to have "died out long ago".

 The Welsh Springer Spaniel was also at one time called the Welsh Spaniel, and also at one point was included in the Kennel Club (UK) studbook as Cocker Spaniels, and was known as the Welsh Cocker.
 During the 19th century were several different varieties of Cocker Spaniel, including the English, the Welsh and the Devonshire as the term was used to describe the size of the dog rather than the breed.
 Unusually, in John George Wood's 1865 book The Illustrated Natural History, an image is described showing a Welsh Cocker Spaniel as a solid coloured dark spaniel.
 The same inscription is used in the 1867 work The Dog in Health and Disease by Stonehenge and he further describes the Welsh Cocker and the Devonshire Cocker as "both being of a deep-liver colour".
-The Welsh Springer was relatively unknown during the 19th Century, but this changed in 1900 when Mr. A. T. Williams of Ynis-y-Gerwn won the team stake at the Sporting Spaniel Club Trials.
-The trials were held on Mr. Williams' own estate, and it was thought that when his team defeated eight well known teams it was because of the home advantage.
+The Welsh Springer was relatively unknown during the 19th century, but this changed in 1900 when Mr A. T. Williams of Ynysygerwn won the team stake at the Sporting Spaniel Club Trials.
+The trials were held on Mr Williams's own estate, and it was thought that when his team defeated eight well known teams it was because of the home advantage.
 This was disproved when dogs from the same kennel went on to win in successive years around the UK.
 His conformation show champion dog Corrin was the first Welsh Springer Spaniel to be photographed.